A mustelid native to and common in Northern Europe is the European pine marten (Martes martes), also known as the pine marten or the European marten.

 Pine martens are exceedingly rare in England and have long been considered likely to be extinct.
 A scat discovered in June 2010 at Kidland Forest in Northumberland can indicate either a Scottish recolonization or a relict population that has previously escaped notice.

-This was the first confirmation of the species, living or dead, since 1971 in Wales.
+This was the first confirmation of living or dead species since 1971 in Wales.
 Conservation of these mammals in the mid-Wales region has been initiated by the Vincent Wildlife Trust (VWT).

 During autumn 2015, under license from Scottish Natural Heritage, 20 pine martens were collected in Scotland, in areas where a stable pine marten population occurs.
 In an area in mid-Wales, these animals were translocated and released.

-All of the martens have been issued with radio collars and are monitored every day to monitor their movements and to find out where territories have been set up.
+All of the martens have been issued with radio collars and are monitored daily to monitor their movements and find out where territories have been set up.

-In the autumn of 2016, in the hope of establishing a self-sustaining population, the VWT intended to catch and release another 20 pine martens.
+In the autumn of 2016, hoping to establish a self-sustaining population, the VWT intended to catch and release another 20 pine martens.

 In Ireland, the marten is still very rare, but the population is recovering and spreading; its traditional strongholds are in the west and south, especially in Burren and Killarney National Park, but in recent years the population in the Midlands has increased significantly.